ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

     return SUCCESS;
 }
 ```

 You can alse use `MBED_TRACE_IF` function for trace level logs.
-It is similar to `MBED_TRACE` except that it takes an additional argument for condition, the message is logged only if condition evaluates to true.
+It is similar to `MBED_TRACE` except that it takes an additional argument for condition.
+The message is logged only if the condition evaluates to true.

 Usage:

 ```C
 #define ENABLE_DRIVER_MSG   0
 int dev_init() {